15532th/avtdl/EXAMPLES.md

 #### Download new videos from Youtube channel

 Monitor two Youtube channels (`@ChannelName` and `@AnotherChannelName`) with default update interval of 15 minutes and send new publications urls to yt-dlp, executed in dedicated directories (specified by template in `working_dir`) for each channel.
-Note that yt-dlp process is started for every new upload, be it a video or a scheduled livestream, but this setup does not support downloading upcoming livestreams.

 ```yaml
 actors: